JoseOmolon/My-Journey-into-Embedded-Systems/README.md

 - ✅ Learned about Ohm’s Law and power equations
 - ✅ Built first simple LED + resistor circuit on breadboard
+- ✅ Read 20 pages of Practical Electronics for Inventors